skeeto/simplegpg/README.md

 * `-V` Verify a signature with a message

-OpenPGP data is always ASCII-armored with no option for binary output, though binary input can still accepted.
+OpenPGP data is always ASCII-armored with no option for binary output, though binary input is still accepted as input.
 The file conventions for SimpleGPG are a bit different in order to accommodate PGP conventions:

 * "*keyname*.asc" for public keys